nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * Adds a new student into CSBook.
 * The group name must correspond to that of a group that has been added to CSBook before the student is created.
 Each student **MUST** belong to a group.
+* Each student can only belong to one group.
+* `NAME` is case-sensitive and must be unique.
+Thus, it is possible to have two students named `John` and `john`, but it is not possible to have two students named `Alfred` and `Alfred`
+* The `EMAIL` used can be any email; it need not be an NUS email.

 <div markdown="block" class="alert alert-info">
 :information_source: **Note on groups**: Refer to the "Group management features" section for more details on how you may use groups to enhance the way you track students.